 Tobacco use, including the sale, advertising, sampling and distribution of tobacco products and tobacco related items, may be permitted at certain university-sponsored events with approval of the provost or a designee.
 Additionally, use may be approved for controlled research or for educational, clinical, or religious ceremonies with prior approval of the Provost.

 7230.6 Cessation Support

 The university shall make available to faculty, staff and students comprehensive tobacco usage cessation programs including no cost or low cost counseling and medication based solutions.

 7230.7 Policy Administration

 Appropriate signs indicating that tobacco use is not permitted will be posted throughout the campus at entrances and other appropriate locations on all academic buildings, administrative spaces, parking lots and athletic fields.
 Students will be provided notice of this policy through student handbooks and personnel will be provided notice of this policy through personnel handbooks.
 University vehicles will display the international “No Smoking” insignia.
 Announcements will be made during home athletic events both before the event and during intermission, as well as at all school functions where deemed appropriate.

-The University Cabinet will facilitate the development of administrative guidelines and procedures as necessary to implement this policy beginning July 1, 2017 including provisions for notification, communications, training, signage, and complaint procedures.
+The Leadership Team will facilitate the development of administrative guidelines and procedures as necessary to implement this policy beginning July 1, 2017 including provisions for notification, communications, training, signage, and complaint procedures.